MIND

 The MIND diet is not a short-term program but a long-term dietary strategy for those who want to maintain mental clarity, prevent neurodegeneration, and prolong active longevity.
 It does not require strict restrictions but rather fosters sustainable healthy habits, improving quality of life at all levels.

-If you have any questions о термине "MIND", you can ask them to our bot.
+If you have any questions о термине "MIND", you can ask them to AI.
+Please note, a low-cost OpenAI model is used.
+It may answer questions about disease treatment with errors!

 Other Terms